schwarper/cs2-tags/README.md

 # cs2-tags

+A tag plugin designed to enhance your CS2 experience with a dynamic tagging system.
+Customise and manage player tags effortlessly for a more interactive and engaging game environment.

 If you want to donate or need a help about plugin, you can contact me in discord private/server